Amish Furniture – Idaho (2 Stores)

 Amish furniture enjoys a burgeoning reputation.
 Over the past few decades, Amish have transitioned away from a primarily agricultural lifestyle to one which incorporates entrepreneurship along with traditional farming.
 Furniture has been a key part of that transition, and Amish-made furniture products have developed a reputation for high quality and value.

-Amish wood working shops run the gamut from the small side businesses–ie, an Amish farmer may operate a small furniture business to supplement his income–to large manufacturers producing products in industrial-sized facilities, away from the home (the traditional site of the Amish shop).
+Amish wood working shops run the gamut from the small side businesses – for instance, an Amish farmer may operate a small furniture business to supplement his income – to large manufacturers producing products in industrial-sized facilities, away from the home (the traditional site of the Amish shop).
 Most however are of a smaller scale, employing primarily family or a handful of employees.

 Amish woodcraft is known for its high quality and careful attention to detail.
 Amish typically build furniture from quality hardwoods such as oak, elm, walnut, maple, and cherry.
 Some manufacturers produce pine furniture and rustic hickory pieces as well.